schmupu/ioBroker.asterisk/docs/PJSIP_TELEKOM.md

 ## Install & Configuration of Asterisk with the provider Telekom by using PJSIP

-First you have to install all the packages described [here](../README.md).

 Configure the connection from ioBroker to the Asterisk server on "Asterisk Settings" tab.
 This configuration is independent if you use as SIP Provider your Fritzbox, Telekom, Sipgate or an other vendor.
 Normaly the username is **manager** .
 You can choose any password you want.
 But manager username and manager password in ioBroker must be the same as in the manager.conf later.